 Yes and no. Feel free to eat and drink all you want outside the Plaza Theatre and in the entrance hall, but there is no eating allowed inside the theater — please don’t test our ushers by sneaking food in.
 The Plaza Theatre, which opened in 1930 and was restored in 2006, is a regional treasure that has undergone a $38 million dollar restoration, expansion and certification as an historic landmark.
 Please respect the theater and all of its spaces so that we can all enjoy the Plaza for many years to come.

 The theater does offer a selection of non-alcoholic and alcoholic beverages at the bar near the MacGuire Hall entrance.
 They are served in covered, Broadway-style cups that you may take into the auditorium.

-If you’d like to eat or enjoy a libation prior to a screening or unwind with friends after, try Anson 11, Starbucks or TCBY Yogurt/Mrs. Fields Cookies inside the Mills Building next door, Cafe Central (behind the Plaza Hotel), the Dome Bar in the Hotel Paso del Norte (reopening in Spring 2019) or other nearby establishments.
+If you’d like to eat or enjoy a libation prior to a screening or unwind with friends after, try Anson 11, Starbucks or TCBY Yogurt/Mrs. Fields Cookies inside the Mills Building next door, Cafe Central (behind the Plaza Hotel) or other nearby establishments.

-See our Accommodations page for locations of restaurants and bars in the immediate vicinity.
+See our Accommodations page for a list of restaurants and bars in the immediate vicinity.
 We encourage Festival attendees to enjoy a meal between films at one of the growing list of eateries in the area.

 Anywhere you like (except in the theaters).
 We encourage all Festival attendees to watch multiple movies and enjoy a snack, lunch or dinner at one of the many restaurants and bars in the area.
 Check out the Accommodations page for a few ideas.